Organic farm at Tierra Pacifica

 How to Transform Local Food Systems in 3 Not-So-Easy Steps

-The Mi Tierra farm partners with a local non-profit organization (Restoring Our Watershed) in service of its mission to restore the 28,000 acre watershed that Tierra Pacifica sits within.
+The Tierra Pacifica Farm partners with a local non-profit organization (Restoring Our Watershed) in service of its mission to restore the 28,000 acre watershed that Tierra Pacifica sits within.
+Together we have helped dozens of local small farmers test new crops.
+Here are lessons we learned:

 1. Access, improve and gain long-term, cost-effective control over productive land so local farms can sprout.

-Mi Tierra and Restoring Our Watershed recently established a new no-interest micro-lending program.
-In its first 6 months, the program has provided loans to a honey producer, egg producer and another vegetable grower to help them employ their land more productively.
+The TP Farm and Restoring Our Watershed recently established a new no-interest micro-lending program.
+In its first 3 years, the program has provided loans to honey, egg, vegetable and nursery plant producers to help them employ their land more productively.

 2. Grow the market incrementally by boosting supply, then demand, then supply and so forth.

-The first outlets for local produce were Supermarket Junquillal and the Tierra Pacifica Welcome Center.
-Then came Los Pargos farmers market, and now local restaurants and hotels in our area of Guanacaste.
+The first outlets for local produce were Supermarket Junquillal and restaurants in the Plaza Tierra Pacifica Commercial Center.
+Then came Los Pargos and Tamarindo farmers markets, and now local restaurants and hotels in our area of Guanacaste.
 Micro loan producers have secured contracts with local restaurants.
 E-newsletters are reaching new customers.
-This year, demand for local food is outstripping supply.
 Next year, more local farms!

 3. Help new and existing farmers access skills and resources to serve the local market.